vmware/vic-product/docs/user_doc/vic_vsphere_admin/container_networks.md

 `--container-network-ip-range`, `--cnr`

-When you specify the container network IP range, you use the interface that you specify in the `--container-network` option and specify either an IP address range or a CIDR:
+When you specify the container network IP range, you use the network that you specify in the `--container-network` option and specify either an IP address range or a CIDR:

 <pre>--container-network-ip-range <i>port_group_or_logical_switch_name</i>:192.168.100.2-192.168.100.254</pre>
 <pre>--container-network-ip-range <i>port_group_or_logical_switch_name</i>:192.168.100.0/24</pre>

-If you specify `--container-network-ip-range` but you do not specify `--container-network`, or if you specify a different interface to the one that you specify in `--container-network`, `vic-machine create` fails with an error.
+If you specify `--container-network-ip-range` but you do not specify `--container-network`, or if you specify a different network to the one that you specify in `--container-network`, `vic-machine create` fails with an error.

 ### Gateway <a id="gateway"></a>

-If the interface that you specify as a container network does not support DHCP, you must specify a gateway for the subnet of the container network.
+If the network that you specify as a container network does not support DHCP, you must specify a gateway for the subnet of the container network.

 #### Create VCH Wizard